Gau54454d50/webcamrecpyffmpeg/README.md

 requirements:vlc media player

-record webcam with timestamp using ffmpeg and python (linux)
+record webcam or any other rtsp stream  with timestamp using ffmpeg and python (linux)

 server-client interface update

-1. start rtsp stream using vlc media player at  rtsp://localhost:8554/
+1. start rtsp stream using vlc media player at  rtsp://localhost:8554/ (see vlc_rtsp.md).If you want to record other rtsp stream paste its link in rec.py in place of preceding link.

 2. run python3 recserver.py